rohitsakala/strategies/README.md

 - Email Alerts instead of using Sensibull.
 - Add Fyers broker support.
-- Add a GitHub action to cleanup mongo database
 - Make initilization of database as singleton pattern
 - Use external secret stores in Github Actions instead of Github Secrets